php-amqplib/RabbitMqBundle/README.md

 The purpose of this bundle is to let your application produce messages and publish them to some exchanges you configured.

 In some cases and even if your configuration is right, the messages you are producing will not be routed to any queue because none exist.
-The consumer responsible for the queue consomption has to be run for the queue to be created.
+The consumer responsible for the queue consumption has to be run for the queue to be created.

 Launching a command for each consumer can be a nightmare when the number of consumers is high.